 Dr. Shah completed Harvard Medical School's International Structural Acupuncture Course for Physicians in 2014.
 She followed this foundational program with numerous advanced courses, after which she served as a Teaching Assistant for the Harvard course.
 Dr. Shah is continually refining and honing her medical acupuncture skills through practice, continuing education, mentorship, and reading.

 Dr. Shah completed Nalanda Institute's two year Contemplative Psychotherapy course in NYC May 2018.
-She is now a Nalanda Institute faculty member and just completed teaching the neuroscience and neuropsychology of meditation for the course Meditation Teacher Training in Mindfulness and Loving Kindness (with co-teachers Scott Tusa and Megan Mook), in partnership with The Path and Pure Yoga.
-She is currently co-teaching Nalanda/The Path’s Meditation Teacher Training in Compassion.
+She is now a Nalanda Institute faculty member.
+She teaches the neuroscience and neuropsychology of meditation for several courses, including Meditation Teacher Training in Mindfulness and Loving Kindness and Meditation Teacher Training in Compassion (alongside co-teachers Scott Tusa and Megan Mook, in partnership with The Path).

 She has studied mindfulness as well as compassion and loving-kindness practices under masters Dr. Robert Thurman, Sharon Salzberg, Dr. Joe Loizzo, Dr. Tara Brach, Dr. Miles Neale, Dr. Pilar Jennings, and Dr. Emily Wolf.
 She completed two courses at Harvard Medical School's Benson-Henry Institute for Mind-Body Medicine under the direction of Dr. Herbert Benson and has studied at Kopan Monastery in Nepal under the instruction of Geshe Tenzin Zopa.
 Her daily practice combines a combination of mindfulness, pranayama breathing, and compassion-based meditation.